• Skip to main content

 • Threads

-This easy Jamaican Pork Tenderloin Roast recipe comes from THE ALL-NATURAL DIABETES COOKBOOK [November 2015, $19.95 US / $24.99 CAN], by author Jackie Newgent.
+This easy Jamaican Pork Tenderloin Roast recipe comes from THE ALL-NATURAL DIABETES COOKBOOK [my affiliate Amazon link], by author Jackie Newgent.
 She puts the spotlight on fresh, natural foods and diabetes-friendly cooking methods that everyone will enjoy.
 Ranging from classic comfort foods to more exotic fare all the recipes are packed with great taste and nutrients rather than preservatives and processed ingredients.
 Each recipe is also optimized for those with diabetes and to promote heart health.

 Jamaican Pork Tenderloin Roast